Fairmont Le Montreux Palace: History

 The new Palace offering heating, electricity and private bathrooms with hot and cold running water was considered a modern hotel; Distinguished guests from all over the world including European aristocrats, Russian princes, New York bankers, and maharajahs came to the Palace.
 Entertainment was offered in the afternoon and evening in the theater, ballrooms and music salon.

 A sports hall was built in 1911 to entertain guests during the day: The Pavillon, housed a tea room, a skating rink and a shooting range, tennis tournaments took place on the lawn.

 World War I: the hotel was used as a hospital to shelter wounded French and British Allied soldiers.
 After the war, in the 1920s, Montreux regained its former glory with the return of the rich and famous.
 In 1928, the Montreux Palace took part in the foundation of The Luxury Hotels of Europe and Egypt association.

 On 20 July 1936, the important Montreux Convention Regarding the Regime of the Straits treaty (a peace pact between Greece, Turkey, England, France and Russia), was signed at the Montreux Palace in the Salle des Fêtes.
 Five hundred diplomats invited by the Turkish Republic arrived at the Palace on 23 June 1936.
 The pact signed on 20 July at 10pm is recalled by a plaque in one of the salons.

 During World War II, tourism receded and the hotel was used as a hospital again.

 Since then, the palace has been listed as a cultural property of national importance in Switzerland so as to be preserved.

 Guests

-Since its opening, the hotel has welcomed celebrities; exiled Richard Strauss composed his Four Last Songs at the Palace, Vladimir Nabokov lived in the hotel for the last seventeen years of his life, and since the first season of the Montreux Jazz Festival in 1966, many renowned musicians have stayed at the Montreux Palace.
+Since its opening, the hotel has welcomed celebrities; exiled Richard Strauss composed his Four Last Songs at the Palace, Vera Nabokov and her husband Vladimir Nabokov lived in the hotel for the last seventeen years of Vladimir's life and she continued to reside in the hotel after her husband's death.
+Since the first season of the Montreux Jazz Festival in 1966, many renowned musicians have stayed at the Montreux Palace.

 The hotel's Belle époque decor was selected for some film sequences by Peter Ustinov (Lady L - 1964), The BBC and Luc Besson productions (Kiss of the Dragon - 2001).

 The hotel continues to be the venue for conferences, in May 2019, the Fairmont Le Montreux Palace hosted the Bilderberg Meeting.